mtellal/matcha/README.md

 # Matcha

-This project aims to create a dating website.

-You will need to create an application that allows two potential lovers to meet, from the registration process to the final encounter.

-Users will be able to register, log in, complete their profile, search and view the profiles of other users, and show interest in them with a “like”, chat with those that “liked” back.
+Matcha is an online dating platform project. </br>

+The goal is to develop a full web application that allows users to register, create and manage their profiles, browse and search for other profiles, interact with “likes”, and chat in real-time once a mutual connection is established.

 ## Use and Configuration